Have a question in mind? Here you'll find some of the common questions people ask, and more.

 Glycol ethers are a family of ingredients.
 While some glycol ethers have been demonstrated to cause reproductive harm, that’s not true of the whole ingredient family.
 SC Johnson ONLY allows fragrances with glycol ethers that live up to International Fragrance Association standards and our own SC Johnson standards.

-No, you can rest assured that we work closely with our fragrance suppliers to ensure that we have evaluated the ingredients in our fragrances, both for human health and the environment.
-We meet, and often surpass, the regulatory requirements of the countries in which we operate, as well as the standards specified by the International Fragrance Association (IFRA).
+We work closely with our fragrance suppliers to ensure that we have evaluated the ingredients in our fragrances, both for human health and the environment.
+We meet the regulatory requirements of the countries in which we operate, as well as the standards specified by the International Fragrance Association (IFRA).

 Plus, at SC Johnson, we take the review of fragrance ingredients a step further.
-We evaluate them not only under the IFRA standards, but also under our own standards that may look at ingredients differently.
+We evaluate them not only under the IFRA standards, but also under our own standards.
 We start with the IFRA list and then apply our own internal requirements.
-These internal requirements may look at the same criteria as IFRA, such as carcinogicity, mutagenicity or reproductive toxicity, but at SC Johnson, we may take a stricter or different view of an ingredient.
+These internal requirements may look at the same criteria as IFRA, such as carcinogicity, mutagenicity or reproductive toxicity, but at SC Johnson, we may take a different view of an ingredient.
 In some instances, we may also consider additional factors such as consumer confidence with ingredients or other scientific viewpoints.